Dingy Harry is now going to respond to Bush's speech in Iraq.

 Well, iTunes wasn't set up until recently to allow content to be downloaded that was paid.

-They had it had to be free.
+It had to be free.

-Um that's no longer the case.
+That's no longer the case.

-But if you do go iTunes, you've got to uninstall the 24-7 Media Center so they don't conflict, because they will, and it'll just cause you delays and problems.
+But if you do go iTunes, you've got to uninstall the 24-7 Media Center so they don't conflict because they will, and it'll just cause you delays and problems.

 This is very easy to do.

-Put that in there, click the boxes, remember me, and make sure you go to your iPod preferences, the podcast preferences in iTunes.
+Put that in there, click the boxes, remember me, and make sure you go to your iPod preferences, the podcast preferences in iTunes, podcast preferences in iTunes, and just make sure that it is set to auto-download at least once a day.

-And then all you have to do is make sure that iTunes is open and running, and it will automatically, when we make the downloads available, you'll go straight to iTunes, straight to your iTunes, and the next time you plug in your iPod, voila, it will update, eliminating the steps of having to manually drag them or import them from somewhere on your hard drive to iTunes, which you have to do now.
+And the next time you plug in your iPod, voila, it will update, eliminating the steps of having to manually drag them or import them from somewhere on your hard drive to iTunes, which you have to do now.

 No additional charge for this, just more value added for members at Rush 24-7.